ylbian/slides/RobotX_Docker/RobotX_Docker.md

 ### What is Docker

-  * [Docker][Docker] is an open-source plantform of containers, which is an additional layer of operating-system-level virtualization on Linux.
+  * [Docker][Docker] is an open-source platform of containers, which is an additional layer of operating-system-level virtualization on Linux.

     - [Linux kernel namaspaces](https://www.kernel.org/doc/Documentation/namespaces/)